-Speech, language and communication skills are vital for all children.
+Speaking and understanding skills are vital for all children.
 Without these skills they will not reach their full potential.

 Professionals who work with children are key to identifying when they are having difficulties speaking and understanding.
 This includes early years practitioners, teachers and health visitors.
-1 in 10 children have speech, language and communication needs; it's therefore essential that you understand how to identify and better support these children.
+Across the UK, one in ten children are struggling to speak and understand language right now - this increases to one in four for those children living in disadvantaged areas of the UK.
+It's therefore essential that you understand how to identify and better support these children.

-If you have concerns about a child’s speech, language or communication, you should use the I CAN Progress Checker, and talk to the parents or carers to decide how you can best support the child to develop their communication skills.
+If you have concerns about a child’s speaking and understanding, you should use the I CAN Progress Checker, and talk to the parents or carers to decide how you can best support the child to develop these skills.
 Our series of factsheets list useful techniques to use on a daily basis with pre-school and school-aged children.

-Do you know the key facts about speech, language and communication needs?
-Our series of factsheets for professionals contains information and advice for supporting speech, language and communication in schools and settings.
+Do you know the key facts about speaking and understanding needs?
+Our series of factsheets for professionals contains information and advice for supporting these needs in schools and settings.

 Developmental Language Disorder (DLD) is a term that is used to describe difficulties with learning and using language which will be long term, but that are not associated with other conditions, such as cerebral palsy, or autistic spectrum disorders.

 There are no items in your basket - why not visit our shop?